amanml2026/ML-Algorithms-From-Scratch/README.md

 ---

+## 🧠 Concepts Covered

+* Cost Functions
+* Loss Functions
+* Gradient Descent
+* Regularization
+* Feature Scaling
+* Distance Metrics
+* Decision Boundaries
+* Margin Maximization
+* Optimization Techniques

+---

 ## 🛠 Technologies Used

 * Python
 * NumPy
+* Pandas
-* Matplotlib and other visualization libraries. (where applicable)
+* Matplotlib
 * Jupyter Notebook / Python Scripts

 ---

 ## 🎯 Why This Repository?

-I am kinda guy which loves to know about what's happening underneath the layers rather than ONLY using tools or frameworks.
+I am the kind of person who enjoys understanding what happens underneath the layers rather than only using frameworks and libraries.

 This repository focuses on: